MShazim/Zen-OS/README.md

 # Zen-OS

-Welcome to Zen-OS, a simple and intuitive GUI-based shell script operating system created using Zenity.
+Welcome to Zen-OS, a simple and intuitive GUI-based shell script that works like an operating system created using Zenity.
 Zen-OS provides a user-friendly interface for performing various tasks and managing your system effortlessly.

 ![ZEN-OS Screenshot](Zen-OS.png)